davet6020/prototype_data_api/README.md

 In hopes of creating a rapid prototype that appears to have real data in it, this api is a way you can use REST to query from json files instead of having to mock a connection to a database.
+Simply specify the file name in the request and it will be returned via json.
+Additional routes may be added.

 This particular example has six .json files:
 	authors_tbl				-	column names of the authors table